How to write an effective sales resume

 We’ll be honest with you, experience helps a lot when looking for a sales position, and this is where you’ll be able to shine with hiring managers.
 The main thing to remember when crafting your work experience section?
 Hiring managers want to see accomplishments, not job responsibilities.

-This section will closely align with your skills section; however, employers want to see proof of your skill set.
-Simply saying that you are great at closing or regularly set and exceed goals doesn’t show hiring managers you can actually do these things.
 Instead, look to see how you can prove you can do those things.
-For example, if you averaged over $5 million in annua sales or increased revenue by 80%, include this measurable data.
+For example, if you averaged over $5 million in annual sales or increased revenue by 80%, include this measurable data.
 If you don’t have an example like this, or if the company you’re applying to is looking for something more along the lines of “dedicated” or “knowledgeable,” include short phrases that prove you’re right for the job, including, “took no sick days in four years” or “strong knowledge in clothing sales.”
-Finally, remember that your potential employer doesn’t need to know about everything you’ve accomplished in the past.
-Instead, look to include highlights, giving the most space to your most recent position.

 Digital Evangelist, Bangalore, India